 One of the key aspects to profiting from options trading is having a good understanding of the stock market and its current trends.
 Individual stocks don’t move completely out of touch with the market.
 Yes, some stocks do better than others, but the overall health of the market has a massive effect on individual stock values.

 Knowing every factor that affects a stock before you buy its options is the best way to manage your risk.
 Don’t jump into any decisions blindly or ill-informed.
-Typically, more expensive options are less likely to make you a profit, so be careful when agreeing to your option contracts.
+Be careful when choosing your option contracts.

 We want you to succeed.
 Most new-to-the-scene traders jump into the game without warning or much understanding.
 The more you know, the more successful you are likely to be.
-Learn more about trading by signing up for a webinar or reading an e-book on the subject.
+Learn more about trading by joining our Free Bootcamp now!
 The experts at RagingBull are here to educate and help you reach your full trading potential.